-Your Chinese zodiac animal is determined by your birth year and cycles through 12 animals โ Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig โ repeating every 12 years.
-Unlike the Western zodiac, which changes roughly every month based on your birth date, your Chinese zodiac animal stays the same for everyone born in the same year.
-This article shows exactly how to find yours, plus your element and yin-yang polarity.
+Your Chinese zodiac animal comes from your birth year and cycles through 12 animals, Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig, repeating every 12 years.
+The Western zodiac changes roughly every month based on your birth date, but your Chinese zodiac animal stays fixed for everyone born in the same year.
+Here's how to find yours, plus your element and yin-yang polarity.

 What You Need